mswendell/CircuitTracer/README.md

 all conditions being it passed all of the testers tests using many different valid or invalid format defined in the class.

-DISCUSSION:

-I found this project to be pretty difficult at first, because there were several different classes that needed to work together and I had to not only understand how each class worked, but also be able to write two of them.
-I found that re-reading the pseudo-code for the search algorithm helped the most in writing and organization for the Circuit Tracer.
-Once, I was able to get a solid understanding of how to implement the algorithm and how it worked, I was able to get the trace started.

-It was very relieving to see the result work the first time and the trace result to be output to the console.
-However, on the first few runs, I noticed that my comparative statements weren't working and the output was only printing the first path.
-From there it took a few runs for me to see that I had to use the second constructor for the TraceState to keep track of the path made so that the path array is stored in the TraceState objects.
-Altogether, I found this project fairly difficult with getting started, but after working through the pseudo-algorithm many times I was able to figure out its implementation and complete the rest of the project swiftly afterwards.